 Aukey is a Chinese manufacturer based in Shenzhen that produces a range of products.
-They’re best known for their batteries and charging solutions but also make speakers, some car products, cables and a few other more odd products such as a mini-drone and Android based projector.
+They’re best known for their batteries and charging solutions but also make speakers, some car products, cables and a few other more odd products such as a mini-drone and Android-based projector.

-The headset is a around the neck design.
+The headset is an around the neck design.
 The idea is that you wear the necklace slightly hidden in your shirt and this keeps the earphones and controls easily available while allowing for a reasonable size battery and aerial without hanging it from your ear.

 The necklace is made from hard plastic with a faux leather cover around the back of the neck.
-The right hand side bulge has nothing on it but the left has four controls – a switch that turns on active noise cancellation, a power/pairing button and two volume and skip buttons.
+The right-hand side bulge has nothing on it but the left has four controls – a switch that turns on active noise cancellation, a power/pairing button and two volume and skip buttons.
 The control buttons are well placed and work well but the active noise cancelling switch isn’t that easy to change.
 The ANC switch also has a persistent blue LED that is somewhat annoying at night.

 The two connected earbuds are made from a combination of black and chrome plastic and three sets of earbuds are included.
 I found them surprisingly comfortable and that they filled enough of my ears to block sound somewhat even when turned off.